John Hansson Steelman: Career as Indian trader and interpreter

-On August 29, 1700, Steelman served as an interpreter at a meeting of Maryland colony delegates with the leaders of the Susquehannocks, Shawnees, and Delawares.
+On 29 August 1700, Steelman served as an interpreter at a meeting of Maryland colony delegates with the leaders of the Susquehannocks, Shawnees, and Delawares.
 The Shawnees were represented by their king, Ophesaw (Opessa Straight Tail).
-Steelman's name is signed as a witness to the treaty made between Penn and the Susquehannocks, April 23, 1701, ceding their lands along the Potomac River to the English in return for protection and trade privileges.
-In October, 1702, "John Hans Tillman" (Steelman) was ordered to act as interpreter in an investigation into robberies supposedly committed by some Conestoga Indians.
+Steelman's name is signed as a witness to the treaty made between Penn and the Susquehannocks, on 23 April 1701, ceding their lands along the Potomac River to the English in return for protection and trade privileges.
+In October 1702, "John Hans Tillman" (Steelman) was ordered to act as interpreter in an investigation into robberies supposedly committed by some Conestoga Indians.

 Wealth

 By the late 1690s, Steelman appeared to have considerable wealth.
 He donated £320 for the purchase of land and for the construction of the Holy Trinity Church (Old Swedes) (completed in 1699), including £220 in loans and £100 as a gift, receiving in return use of the best pews, and the promise that he and his wife would be buried within the church.
 Between 1704 and 1711, Steelman acquired over a thousand acres in Cecil County.
 In October 1704, Steelman bought 150 acres east of the Susquehanna between what is now Port Deposit and Perryville, Maryland.
 In February 1705, he purchased 400 acres at Octoraro Creek.
 In September 1705, he acquired 200 acres near Conowingo Creek.
 By 1707 he owned 100 acres to the northwest of Elk River, and in April 1711, he bought 200 acres west of Principio Creek.
 He established a second trading post about this time at Octoraro Creek.
 In June 1714, in a Cecil County suit by William Browne vs. John Hans Steelman, various properties on the home estate at Elk Landing were attached for a debt owed to Browne, suggesting a sudden decline in Steelman's wealth.